- Applying to study

 We can only provide 'reasonable adjustments' related to your study and generally within the Learning and Teaching context.
 Unfortunately, Western Sydney University is not able to provide individual assistive equipment or a personal carer.

 Each course of study has a set of Inherent Requirements.
 Inherent Requirements are the fundamental parts of a course or unit that must be met by all students.
 They are the abilities, knowledge and skills you need to complete the course.
 Each student is responsible for reviewing the inherent requirements of their course prior to enrolment.
-If you are concerned about meeting these, you should meet your Disability Advisor and Academic Course Advisor and establish if adjustments can be made to accommodate them.
+If you are concerned about meeting these, you should meet your Disability Advisor and Academic Program Advisor and establish if adjustments can be made to accommodate them.

 Further information is available on the Inherent Requirements page.